 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Waverly is worth considering.

-The per capita income in Waverly in 2010 was $20,970, which is middle income relative to Tennessee, and lower middle income relative to the rest of the US.
-This equates to an annual income of $83,880 for a family of four.
+The per capita income in Waverly in 2010 was $22,182, which is upper middle income relative to Tennessee, and middle income relative to the rest of the US.
+This equates to an annual income of $88,728 for a family of four.
 However, Waverly contains both very wealthy and poor people as well.

 Waverly is a somewhat ethnically-diverse city.
 The people who call Waverly home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Waverly residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waverly include German, English, African, and French .
+Important ancestries of people in Waverly include German, English, French , and Scottish.

 The most common language spoken in Waverly is English.
 Other important languages spoken here include Spanish and German.